 Symantec Corp.
-(SYMC), the world’s biggest security-software maker, rose the most in three months after forecasting sales that topped analysts’ estimates as large businesses bought more antivirus and encryption tools.
+(SYMC:US), the world’s biggest security-software maker, rose the most in three months after forecasting sales that topped analysts’ estimates as large businesses bought more antivirus and encryption tools.

 Revenue will rise to $1.72 billion to $1.75 billion in the quarter ending December, the company said in a statement yesterday.
 That compares with analysts’ prediction of $1.72 billion, according to data compiled by Bloomberg.
 Profit excluding some items will be 36 cents to 38 cents a share, compared with analysts’ predictions for 42 cents.

 Steve Bennett, the former chief executive officer of Intuit Inc. (INTU:US) who began running Symantec three months ago, is tasked with turning around the company, best-known for its antivirus programs.
 While sales growth has slowed and profit has shrunk, Symantec is doing a better job now at signing up customers at a time of sluggish spending by corporations and weak personal- computer sales, said Daniel Ives, an analyst at FBR Capital Markets & Co. in New York.

 “These are very respectable results in a tough environment,” Ives said in an interview yesterday.
 “The CEO is off to a good start, he has a lot of goodwill from investors.
 The key is to deliver consistent results.”

 The stock has risen 32 percent since Bennett’s appointment, signaling investor expectations that he’ll engineer a breakup of less-profitable businesses or return cash to shareholders, said Steve Ashley, an analyst with Robert W. Baird & Co.